ZhijingEu/TarotTransformerARApp/README.md

 # TarotTransformerARApp
 This is a simple Augmented Reality App built using Unity and Vuforia Engine that turns playing cards into Tarot Cards

-You will have to register for your own Vuforia account and replace the API Key if you want to use this yourself
+(Note: You will have to register for your own Vuforia account and replace the API Key if you want to use this yourself)